Low-Carb Egg-Crust Breakfast Pizza with Pepperoni, Olives, Mozzarella, and Tomatoes

 Then add half the tomatoes, pepperoni, olives, and mozzarella, followed by another layer of the four ingredients.
 Be sure to end with cheese so there’s some cheese on the top.
 (When I didn’t layer the ingredients, the heavier things sunk to the bottom.)

-(Makes 1 or 2 servings, depending on what you serve it with; recipe created by Kalyn after lots of experiments that weren't quite "the one.")
+(Makes 1 or 2 servings, depending on what you serve it with; recipe created by Kalyn after lots of experiments that weren’t quite as perfect as this one.)

 You’ll need an 8-inch nonstick omelet pan to make a breakfast pizza that looks like mine.
 (When I used a bigger pan, I didn’t like it as well with more egg.)